rightpeter/BreakingBad/README.md

     "storageBucket": "",
     "messagingSenderId": ""
 }

 ```
 - Use the same credentials as the web app.
+- Update `userId` in `background.js` according your data in firebase

 ### Web App
 - For first time user: Install packages with `npm install` in the `/web_app` directory